-Menards stores are perhaps the best one-stop-shop for home improvement in Wisconsin and the entire Midwest for that matter.
+Menards stores are quite well known for their home improvement stores across the Midwest and especially in Wisconsin.
 Unfortunately their credit card – the Menards Big Card – isn’t such a good deal.
 Here’s why…

 Sneaky Financing Offers

-Some folks don’t realize that the promotional financing offers on the Menards card are structured as deferred interest.
-This means that if you don’t pay off the entire amount before the promo period is up, you will be slapped with back interest on the full balance going all the way to the date of purchase… and that’s a lot of money if that APR is 24.99%.
+Most consumers are probably unaware that the promotional financing offers on the Menards card are structured as deferred interest.
+This means that if you fail to pay the entire balance prior the promotional period ending, you will experience retroactive interest on the full balance going all the way to the date of purchase… and that could entail quite a bit of money if your purchase was substantial with an APR of 24.99%.

 So let’s say your financing offer with the Menards Big card was 0% if paid in full within 6 months.
 Well if you don’t pay it in full, you are left paying a small fortune in back interest!
 So if you’re carrying a balance, transfer it to a different card like this that does NOT use deferred interest: